wongd-hub/data-sci-practice/spaceship-titanic/README.md

 [Weight of
 evidence](https://www.listendata.com/2015/03/weight-of-evidence-woe-and-information.html)
-(W) allows us to rank feature importance, and also provides a benchmark above which we can say the feature is likely to be useful to any prediction efforts we’ll be making.
+(WOE) allows us to rank feature importance, and also provides a benchmark above which we can say the feature is likely to be useful to any prediction efforts we’ll be making.
 WOE is calculated across a feature column and the scores then aggregated into a value called an Information Value (IV).
 In general, an IV that is greater than 0.1 indicates at least medium predictive power, we’ll be using this as our baseline IV cutoff for feature importance.
 We’ll be using the `Information` package to perform this part of this analysis.

 ``` r
 # To do this, we'll need all character variables as factors and logical variables as numerics